YOgee2904/Recommended-System/README.md

 ## Algorithm

 The recommendation system is based on the k-Nearest Neighbors (k-NN) algorithm.
 It identifies users with similar movie preferences to recommend movies that those users have liked but the current user has not yet seen.

----

-Feel free to customize this README to match your specific project's details and requirements.
-Include additional sections or details as needed to make it informative and user-friendly.